nerolation/EIPs/EIPS/eip-recent_root_references.md

 The fork configuration MUST choose a `RECENT_ROOT_ADDRESS` with empty code and empty storage in the parent state of the first post-fork payload.
 If this condition is false at activation, the payload is invalid.

-This initialization runs exactly once at fork activation and MUST NOT be re-applied during normal chain progression after activation.
+For all other blocks, clients MUST NOT run this initialization.
 Clients MUST handle reorgs across the fork boundary by applying or undoing this transition according to the canonical chain.

 Pre-fork frame transactions and authorizations bound to the pre-fork canonical signature hash do not survive the boundary and MUST be evicted from mempools and regenerated.